Getting to know you: Understanding “Authenticity”

 Authenticity has been a huge buzzword in business for a while.
-As I read it, businesses mean that a gay employee should not have to hide his husband’s photo in a desk drawer; a parent—of whatever gender—should not have to pretend that being at the kid’s school play is less important than sitting in a meeting; an African American employee can wear her hair any damn way she pleases, even (especially) if it doesn’t look like “white” hair.
+As I read it, businesses mean that a gay employee should not have to hide his husband’s photo in a desk drawer; a parent—of whatever gender—should not have to pretend that being at the kid’s school play is less important than sitting in a meeting; a Black employee can wear her hair any damn way she pleases, even (especially) if it doesn’t look like “white” hair.

 Hiding one’s true self requires an awful lot of effort, effort that most of us would much rather spend on—oh, I don’t know—doing our work.
 And, yes, just about everyone “covers” some aspect of their personality, as this excellent research report by Deloitte made clear a few years ago.
 Even straight, white men—the folks that everyone but Beyoncé assumes “run the world”—even half of them have something they cover.
 Imagine what we could all get done if we stopped covering and just lived our lives.